ibrahimbutt/direwolf-arch-rice/README.md

 > Polybar aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting.
 Here are a few screenshots showing you what it can look like:

 Polybar is modular.
-Meaning, if you want to see what workspace you're on and which ones have an open window, you add a module to it.
-If you want to see the time and date, you add a module to it.
-The one I have configured and is included in this guide is very minimal since I don't need other modules.
-For examples that are more customised, visit the Polybar [repository](https://github.com/jaagr/polybar) and/or u/unixporn with a [restrcited search](https://www.reddit.com/r/unixporn/search?q=polybar&restrict_sr=on) to see what can be achieved.
+Meaning, if you want to see what workspace you're on and which ones have an open window, you add a module for said functionality.
+If you want to see the time and date, you add another module.
+The one I have configured and is included in this guide is very minimal, since I don't need other modules.
+For examples with more modules, visit the Polybar [repository](https://github.com/jaagr/polybar) and/or u/unixporn with a [restrcited search](https://www.reddit.com/r/unixporn/search?q=polybar&restrict_sr=on) to see what can be achieved.

 #### Application Launcher/Dynamic Menu and File Manager
 Personally, I love application launchers.
 It makes your workflow noticeably more efficient, than if you were to go onto a list of applications and click on the one you need to open.
 We will be going with dmenu.
 A simple, fast and lightweight dynamic menu.